 When a chunk is created then its creation time is stored in the catalog metadata.
 This chunk creation time should not be confused with the partition ranges for the data that the chunk contains.
 Certain functionality can use this chunk creation time metadata in cases where it makes sense.

 Each chunk of a hypertable only holds data from a specific time range.
-When you insert data from a time range that doesn't yet have a chunk, Timescale automatically creates a chunk to store it.
+When you insert data from a time range that doesn't yet have a chunk, Timescale Cloud automatically creates a chunk to store it.

 By default, each chunk covers 7 days.
 You can change this to better suit your needs.
 For example, if you set chunk_time_interval to 1 day, each chunk stores data from the same day.
 Data from different days is stored in different chunks.